Dr. Franziska Exeler

 Please email me for my office hours.

-Franziska Exeler is Lecturer of History at Freie Universität Berlin.
+Franziska Exeler is Lecturer in History at Freie Universität Berlin.
 Her research interests include twentieth-century East European, Russian and German history; war and society; (international) legal history and war crimes trials; myth, memory and trauma; and empire, migration, and border regimes.

 Her book Ghosts of War.
 Nazi Occupation and Its Aftermath in Soviet Belarus was published in 2022 with Cornell University Press.
 It is the recipient of the 2021 Ernst Fraenkel Prize awarded by the Wiener Holocaust Library in London.
+The book also received Honorable Mention for the 2023 W. Bruce Lincoln Book Prize awarded by the Association for Slavic, East European and Eurasian Studies (ASEEES).

 Franziska Exeler's research has been supported by the Princeton Institute for International and Regional Studies, the Social Science Research Council (International Dissertation Research Fellowship, with funds from the Andrew W. Mellon Foundation), the European University Institute (Max Weber Postdoctoral Fellowship), the Higher School of Economics in Moscow (Postdoctoral Fellowship at the International Center for the History and Sociology of World War II and Its Consequences), and the Centre for History and Economics at the University of Cambridge (Mellon Postdoctoral Research Fellowship).
 She was also a visiting fellow at the Center for History and Economics at Harvard University and DAAD Visiting Assistant Professor at the Higher School of Economics in St. Petersburg, Russia.